 2. Change the diaper frequently

-Change the diaper after every 3 to 4 hours as prolonged contact with pee or poop add fuel to the fire in case of poop change it immediately.
+Change the diaper after every 3 to 4 hours as prolonged contact with pee or poop adds fuel to the fire in case of poop change it immediately.
 If you are using a cloth diaper try using a disposable diaper and change it frequently until the rashes heal.

 3. Apply Vaseline

 Apply a thin layer of Vaseline.
 It’s inexpensive and normally contains fewer dyes or perfumes so it’s safe to use Vaseline than other rash creams.
-Vaseline provides a protective layer between the pee and the baby’s skin also saves the baby’s skin from rubbing against the diaper.
+Vaseline provides a protective layer between the pee and the baby’s skin and also saves the baby’s skin from rubbing against the diaper.